 It took me a long time to convince myself that I could call myself a writer.
 It seemed too big and important and I did not feel worthy of the title.
 I’ve overcome that.
 Not because I’m big and important but because God is and I know that the message of encouragement He has called me to share is also big and important.
 And now it seems He has me branching out to do some speaking.
 I’m not quite as comfortable with calling myself a speaker but I am completely comfortable with proclaiming His message to all who will listen.
 I am fairly certain I will always be more comfortable as a writer in front of my computer screen than on a stage but I am completely willing to answer His call and go where He leads.

-I’ve lived in Brazil and Singapore and traveled the world as much as we’ve had time and budget for.
+I’ve also lived in Brazil, Singapore, and England and traveled the world as much as I’ve had time and budget for.
 I will, however, always be a Texas girl.
 It’s true that “You can take the girl out of Texas but you can’t take Texas out of the girl.”

-I don’t recall when I started writing.
-I do remember always loving stories.
+Writing doesn’t have a beginning date for me.
+It’s something that seems like it has always been a part of my life.
+I’ve always loved stories.
 I remember thinking and dreaming in parables from an early age but I’m not sure if I wrote much down on actual paper.
 If I did, my mom probably has it all.
 She has always been such an encourager of my writing.
 (Thanks, Mom!)

 As a teenager, I did not enjoy reading much.
 With my bent towards perfectionism and struggling with comprehension issues, this was a disastrous pairing.
 I sometimes wish my parents had held me back a year.
 I don’t fault them for not doing so because well, in that era, you only held kids back if they had serious learning disabilities.
 Mine weren’t serious and weren’t really discussed.
 Because of my late birthday, I was always the youngest in my class, the last to date and the last to drive.
 I had to work so hard to keep up in all areas social and academic.
 I forged my way through my school years and many of my adult years quietly.
 Finding as many back rows and as many corners as I could.